• Skip to primary navigation

 Paella for a Crowd

-Published: Sep 28, 2017 · Modified: Jun 19, 2020 by Carolyn Hetke · This post may contain affiliate links,
+Published: Sep 28, 2017 · Modified: Apr 29, 2026 by Carolyn Hetke · This post may contain affiliate links,

 Jump to Recipe Print Recipe

 It was also a perfect dish to be able to divide into vegetarian and non-vegetarian.
-Rice for paella should be a medium grain rice.
+Rice for paella should be a medium-grain rice.
 You want it to absorb liquid but not be creamy or sticky.
 I soaked the rice for about an hour and rinsed it a couple of times so it would separate nicely when cooked.
 Then I sauteed the uncooked rice in a frying pan with oil, garlic, onions and red peppers - just enough to slightly soften the onions and coat the rice.
-I gave the whole mixture a generous splash of white wine and let the the pan sizzle until the wine had been absorbed or evaporated.
+I gave the whole mixture a generous splash of white wine and let the pan sizzle until the wine had been absorbed or evaporated.

 Then I divided the rice mixture into 2 separate pans.
 Paella is traditionally cooked in a shallow pan over an open fire.
 It is supposed to be only about ½ -1" deep in the pan so you can create a caramelized crust on the bottom.
-That didn't happen with mine but I was pretty happy with it anyway!
+That didn't happen with mine, but I was pretty happy with it anyway!

-For the vegetarian version I used a vegetable broth with the paella seasoning and added chickpeas in lieu of sausage and seafood.
-For the non vegetarian version I used a wonderful chicken broth I had made, the seasoning and a mixture of piquant and regular local sausage.
+For the vegetarian version, I used a vegetable broth with the paella seasoning and added chickpeas in lieu of sausage and seafood.
+For the non-vegetarian version, I used a wonderful chicken broth I had made, the seasoning and a mixture of piquant and regular local sausage.

 paella-stovetop